FLEX Presents was held Friday, March 31, 2017, from 6:30 to 8:30 p.m. at the Venango Museum in Oil City. Hors d’oeuvres and drinks will be served.

 Please see more information about each nominee below.
-FLEX will hold a raffle at the event and a percentage of the proceeds will go to the Young Professional of the Year’s chosen charity.
+FLEX held a raffle at the event and a percentage of the proceeds went to the Young Professional of the Year’s chosen charity.

 Charity of Choice: Venango County Humane Society